 The reason sex is so pleasurable is because it triggers the release of chemicals (such as dopamine, oxytocin, and vasopressin) in the brain.
 Some important things to know about these natural drugs:

-So, when you have sex outside of marriage, you are creating that strong bond with the person (or fantasy).
+So, when you have sex outside of marriage, you are creating that strong bond with the person, whether in real life or on a screen or in a fantasy.
 But most of the time, you don’t end up marrying that person.
 There is a break-up, which is more painful because of the bond.
 You start seeing someone else, and since you are becoming conditioned to it, you are now more likely to have sex with them—and also bond with them.